zconnect-iot/zconnect-js/README.md

 ### Sentry

-Needed for setting user context on log in and capturing messages.
+Needed for setting user context on log in and capturing messages and exceptions.
+Can be a proxied version of the actual Sentry object as long as it provides setUserContext, captureMessage and captureException methods.

-### processError

-Currently this is needed to filter out exceptions like `404` on login but might be simpler if this was handled by configuring a proxy for `Sentry` above and just using that to do everything

 ### endpoints